-To play the German Lotto pick six numbers from a range of 1 to 49 inclusive by clicking inside the numbered grid on the main ticket area, or click the Quick+1 button for a random quick pick.
-A simple six-number pick like this will cost you just $1.50.
-You can play up to twelve tickets at a time.
-Clicking the +Rest button will enable quick picks for all twelve available tickets.
+To be on the German Lotto pick six numbers from a range of 1 to 49 inclusive by clicking inside the numbered grid on the main game area, or click the "Quicky +1" button for a random number selection.
+A simple six-number selection like this will cost you just $1.50.
+You can have up to twelve games at a time.

-How Important Is the Lottery Ticket Number and How Is it Determined?
+How Important Is the Game Number and How Is it Determined?

-The lottery ticket number is an integral part of the German Lotto.
+The game number is an integral part of the German Lotto.
 On the physical printed tickets that they sell in Germany you will find this number pre-printed.
-They act much like the ticket's serial number and influence both the main game and the three bonus games.
+They act much like the tickets serial number and influence both the main game and the three bonus games.

-At Lottoland we use the same number set and random number generation algorithm used on German Lotto tickets for our digital tickets.
+At Lottoland we use the same number set and random number generation algorithm used on German Lotto tickets for our digital game slips.
 These are also independently audited to ensure they provide precisely the same number range and odds at all times.